-Here the GPDs of the DSE-RL approach give a good account of the total nucleon $J$.
-The gluon component is seen to be very important; we find \mbox{$J_{\rm g} \sim 24\%$} at $\mu_0$, and $\sim 38\%$ at 2~GeV.
+The GPDs of the DSE-RL approach give a good account of nucleon $J$.
+The gluon component is found to be \mbox{$J_{\rm g} \sim 24\%$} at $\mu_0$, and $\sim 38\%$ at 2~GeV.
 It is more important than the d-quark contribution, being \mbox{$J_{\rm g}(\mu_0) \approx 2\, |J_{\rm d + \bar d}| $} at $\mu_0$ and $6$ at $2$~GeV.
 The Wilson line correction to the Landau gauge $J_{\rm q}$ was estimated to be $-7\%$ using insight from a 1-loop model; in the DSE-RL approach it is found to be effectively incorporated by an increase in the assigned model scale.
 The "binding gluon" contribution to $\langle x \rangle_{\rm g}$ for the pion was found to be $\leq 10\%$.
-This is consistent with the dynamical chiral symmetry breaking quark dressing being so strong that the gluon-in-quark mechanism provides most of $\langle x \rangle_{\rm g}$ and $J_{\rm g}$, and they are both $\sim $~25\% of the proton total.
-As a consequence the scale-evolved results for both quarks and gluons are more accurate when these gluon model scale boundary conditions are used.
+This is consistent with the dynamical chiral symmetry breaking quark dressing being so strong that the gluon-in-quark mechanism provides most of $\langle x \rangle_{\rm g}$ and $J_{\rm g}$.
+Comparison with LQCD at 2~GeV would be more meaningful with availability of evolution equations for $J_{\rm q/g}(\mu)$ that match the Ji or kinetic definitions.

 \textbf{Appendix: DSE Model Parameters}: Parameters of the Landau gauge interaction kernels of \Eq{eq:RL_Kernel} and \Eq{eq:CutG_Kernel} and the model nucleon amplitude of \Eq{eq:Nucl_Ampl} are summarized here.
 (To respond to the estimated Wilson line effect, $ D{\rm gg}$ has increased as explained in the text.)